Banff resort information & après-ski

 Evelyn's Coffee Bar (tel: +1 403 762 0352; www.evelynscoffeebar.com) is a great place to grab a homemade muffin and a hot drink while waiting for the ski bus.
 For something more substantial, taste Albertan AAA-grade beef at Melissa's (tel: +1 403 762 5511; www.melssteak.com), which offers a good-value steak dinner.

-The award-winning Maple Leaf (tel: +1 403 760 7680; www.banffmapleleaf.com) sources fresh Canadian seafood and specialities such as bison stroganoff or organic game from local farms.
+The award-winning Maple Leaf (tel: +1 403 760 7680; www.banffmapleleaf.com) sources fresh Canadian seafood and serves up specialities such as bison stroganoff and organic game from local farms.